Gcarter17/face-detector-backend/README.md

 Also see the [Frontend Github Page](https://github.com/Gcarter17/face-detector-frontend)

 ## Features
-* simple backend made with PostgreSQL
+* simple backend made with Node JS on PostgreSQL
 * register with email and password, login